 ASD-S facilities have alarm systems in place, and some schools have video cameras as well - these are often purchased for areas where there has been trouble with vandalism after hours.
-Some schools have a buzz in system at the front door.
-We have more requests for these systems and used some self-sustaining funds to support this recently.
+Most schools now have a buzz in system installed at the front door, including video.
+For those who do not yet have one installed, the equipment is on order and expected shortly.
+The cost for each system is approximately \$3,500 and we have used self-sustaining funds to complete this project.

 We purchased software called "Elyxyr" from Ontario in 2016 for tracking rentals - this process has been used very successfully in other districts and it removes Principals from being so directly involved in the process.
 We have one District Administrative Assistant who leads this and takes questions from schools and user groups.
-This is the fourth year of the on-line process.
 The Administrative Assistant follows up with concerns raised by schools and/or user groups and involves the Director of Finance and Administration when necessary.
-Very few concerns have been raised over the last year - all efforts are made to be fair to user groups with respect to fees and availability.
-Casual custodians are utilized on the weekends.
+Rentals stopped in March 2020 and will open next week to youth oriented groups, pending an approved operational plan.
+The District's policy on Community Use of Schools in ASD-S is #425 and is posted on the website.